All Episodes

 But if you're not watching their work or following them, you're missing a good show.

-Because I think America First Legal is one of the greatest um developments in the last five years.
+Because I think America First Legal is one of the greatest developments in the last five years.

-They weren't organized in the war lawfare legal way, but now they are, and it looks like they have a really strong team because they they just keep getting win after win after win.
+And it looks like they have a really strong team because they just keep getting win after win after win.

 So America First Legal, you should follow them on X if you get a chance.